-The FAA will endeavor to maintain communications with all airports involved in noise abatement planning -- whether or not FAA-funded -and provide technical advice on the current state-of-the-art in airport noise reduction planning methods that have been successfully used throughout the country.
+The FAA will endeavor to maintain communications with all airports involved in noise abatement planning - whether or not FAA-funded - and provide technical advice on the current state-of-the-art in airport noise reduction planning methods that have been successfully used throughout the country.
 This will include technical information regarding noise reduction and land use planning and guidance on procedures that airports may choose to consider in developing their plans.
 The FAA and other federal agencies such as the Department of Housing and Urban Development and the Environmental Protection Agency, may suggest technical methodologies and criteria for land use compatibility that airports and affected local units of government may choose to utilize in their noise reduction planning.
-Federally funded model noise abatement plans will be monitored and evaluated.
-Information about successful noise abatement techniques will be disseminated by the FAA to all interested airport proprietors.
-The FAA will evaluate the model noise abatement planning program at the conslusion of 18 months in order to determine whether broader noise abatement planning requirements should be encouraged or required.